 13. Limitation of warranty specific to USB connectors.
-USB type A connectors, as defined by the USB-IF have a minimum insertion / withdrawal lifetime of 1500 cycles whilst the USB type C connector is a minimum of 10,000 cycles.
+USB type A connectors, as defined by the USB-IF have at least a minimum insertion / withdrawal lifetime of 1500 cycles whilst the USB type C connector is a minimum of 10,000 cycles.
 Following its policy of sourcing and supplying superior quality components the USB type A connectors in OE TUF chargers models TUF002R onwards, have a higher minimum insertion / withdrawal lifetime of 5,000 cycles, however this still presents a limitation.
 OE cannot therefore warrant USB sockets for overuse when used in very high-usage applications and OE reserves the right to determine whether the application is very high-usage.
 For example, most office environments will not be considered high-usage, but areas where there is a high level of public traffic such as airports may fall into this category.
 The insertion lifetime is based upon correctly aligned insertion / withdrawal.
 Damage caused to a USB connector through abuse / misuse / unaligned insertion / withdrawal (such as breakage of the white/black/blue plastic tongue inside the connector) is not covered by the warranty.
 Please contact OE to discuss warranty options prior to placing orders for products containing USB connectors.

 14. The warranty does not extend to damage due to: faulty installation; incorrect electrical supply; lack of inspection & maintenance; fair wear and tear as determined by OE; insect or vermin infestation; abuse; misuse; accident; improper maintenance; mishandling; liquid spillage; chemical contaminants; improper packaging or re-packing by a third party.